 And Craigslist isn’t the only place to look.
-When my sister was getting rid of her loveseat, she asked on the family group text if any of us wanted it.
+When my sister was getting rid of her love seat, she asked on the family group text if any of us wanted it.
 I got a little extra seating downstairs for $0.
-Check Facebook, your network, and other resources before you shell out for a new, full-priced item.
+Check Facebook, your network and other resources before you shell out for a new, full-priced item.

-19. Clear your browsing history and log out of social media accounts
+19. Clear your browsing history and logout of social media accounts

 You might be surprised to discover that many online retailers, including Amazon, use a trick called dynamic pricing to show you a higher price.
 It’s based on spending patterns and demand.
 You can get a less-biased price when you clear your browsing history (aim for getting rid of cookies) and log out of your social media accounts.

-For this to work, you need to log in to your account with the retailer and then leave your cart with items chosen for at least 24 to 48 hours.
+In order for this to work, you need to log in to your account with the retailer and then leave your cart with items chosen for at least 24 to 48 hours.